-If an emergency situation arises during normal County business hours, departments must obtain an emergency requisition reserve number ("R" Number) from Purchasing prior to making an emergency purchase.
-After Purchasing issues an "R" Number, the department may proceed to procure the commodities or services required.
+If an emergency situation arises during normal County business hours, departments must obtain an emergency requisition reserve number ("R"/ "E" Number) from Purchasing prior to making an emergency purchase.
+After Purchasing issues an emergency number, the department may proceed to procure the commodities or services required.
 The Department must obtain proper insurance documentation for workers' compensation, general liability, and professional liability coverage in the amounts specified by Risk Management.
 Proof of insurance should be obtained prior to the start of work if possible.
 It is recommended that departments utilize vendors who have previously provided services to the County as record of their insurances is likely to be on file with GSD or the department.
-As soon as possible, the department should prepare a requisition and forward supporting documentation to Purchasing if total cost is within Purchasing's procurement levels (see Manual Sections 5.2; 5.4; and 5.6).
-Reference the "R" Number on the requisition.
+As soon as the invoice is received, the department should prepare a requisition and forward supporting documentation to Purchasing if total cost is within Purchasing's procurement levels (see Manual Sections 5.2; 5.4; and 5.6).
+Reference the emergency number on the requisition.
 To the extent it is prudent and possible, the department shall obtain a signed ICA from the contractor before payment is made.
-For emergency transactions over \$100,000, the department shall seek confirmation and approval from the Board as soon as possible.
+If an agreement or ICA is used, the emergency number must be paid via the Contracts Module.
+For emergency transactions over \$200,000, the department shall seek confirmation and approval from the Board as soon as possible.

 If an emergency situation arises after normal County business hours, a Department Head may authorize an immediate purchase of commodities or services if necessary.
 The department shall advise Purchasing of any emergency purchases as soon as reasonable after the commitment.
-Purchasing will then issue a "R" Number.
+Purchasing will then issue an emergency number.
 The Department must obtain proper insurance documentation for workers' compensation, general liability, and professional liability coverage in the amounts specified by Risk Management.
 Proof of insurance should be obtained prior to the start of work if possible.
 It is recommended that departments utilize vendors who have previously provided services to the County as record of their insurances is likely to be on file with GSD or the department.
 As soon as possible, the department should forward supporting documentation to Purchasing if total cost is within Purchasing's procurement levels (see Manual Sections 5.2; 5.4; and 5.6).
-Reference the "R" Number on the requisition.

-For emergency transactions over \$100,000, the department shall seek confirmation and approval from the Board as soon as possible.
+Reference the emergency number on the requisition.
+For all emergency transactions over \$200,000, the department must seek confirmation and approval from the Board as soon as possible.
+In the case of an ongoing declared disaster (storm, fire, flood, etc), Purchasing may issue "E" Numbers using the same process as described above.
+An "E" number is an emergency number directly tied to a declared disaster, and will be tracked as part of the disaster in order to keep the costs of an emergency event separate from one-time emergencies ("R" number).
+When requesting payment for an "E" number, also include the name of the emergency event on the requisition.